muthyalatharunteja/E-Commerce_Analytics_Dashboard/README.md

 The project demonstrates real-world data engineering skills: from ingesting raw CSV data into BigQuery, through advanced SQL modeling with window functions, to polished interactive Tableau dashboards.

+Built using a 3-layer data architecture (Raw → Staging → Analytics) in Google BigQuery to ensure scalable and reproducible data processing.

 ---

 ## 🎯 Business Problem